MykolaButylkov/phone-cataloge_react-redux-old/README.md

 ## Demo
 You can see a live demo of this project [here](https://mykolabutylkov.github.io/phone-cataloge_react-redux/).

-## Layout design
+## Figma
-You can see the design of this project [here](https://www.figma.com/file/uEetgWenSRxk9jgiym6Yzp/Phone-catalog-redesign?type=design&node-id=1-2&mode=design&t=mk3mIg6fjlF202iZ-0)
+You can see the design of this project [here](https://www.figma.com/file/uEetgWenSRxk9jgiym6Yzp/Phone-catalog-redesign?type=design&node-id=1-2&mode=design&t=mk3mIg6fjlF202iZ-0).

 ## Technologies Used